Augie-Environmental-Studies/gardens/README.md

 or using a content management system like [WordPress](https://github.com/WordPress/wordpress-develop).
-We, however, decided against these because we don't need the extra features that come with them.
+We, however, decided against these because we didn't need the extra features that come with them.
-With Hugo, Doks, and GitHub Pages, we were able to make our website fast and free.
+With Hugo and Doks, we were able to make our website as fast as we needed; plus, GitHub Pages allows you to host a static website without any server cost.

 **How can I run a development server?**<br>
 If you're a non-technical user, you don't need this part,